peachbastard/the-beastlands/src/site/notes/NPC/Mystery Half-Orc.md

 | Half-Orc          |   No       |

 - Has been following the party around [[Places/Foghaven\|Foghaven]]
-- Fought the party in the All Faith's Temple and
+- Fought the party in the All Faith's Temple and revealed that he was hired by [[NPC/Archmagistrate Vy\|Archmagistrate Vy]] to drop a bomb on the city
+- Is out to kill [[NPC/Captain Janken\|Captain Janken]]